sphinx-doc/sphinx/Doc-26/library/userdict.rst

    hard to track down.

-In addition to supporting the methods and operations of string and Unicode objects (see section :ref:`string-methods`, "String Methods"), :class:`UserString` instances provide the following attribute:
+In addition to supporting the methods and operations of string and Unicode objects (see section :ref:`string-methods`), :class:`UserString` instances provide the following attribute:

 .. attribute:: MutableString.data